RyanAMcNulty/RyanAMcNulty.github.io/pages/build.md

 permalink: /how-to-build-a-website/jekyll/
 ---

-#How to build a website with Github Pages, Jekyll, & custom domain
+## How 2 build a website with Github Pages, Jekyll, & custom domain

 This page will describe all the steps that went into building this website for self reference as well as guidance for others.